The Tutoring Center

 How much does a student have to pay for tutoring?

 Tutoring is a free service offered by the university.
-But, if a student schedules an appointment and fails to show up, a fee will be charged to the student account.
+However, if a student schedules an appointment and fails to show up, a fee will be charged to the student account.

 How should a student prepare for a tutoring appointment?